 Grade 3: The nipple can’t be pulled out.

 If your nipples are inverted there are some steps, you can do to try and correct the inversion.

 Getting your nipple pierced can sometimes correct an inverted nipple – the jewellery will help stretch the ducts and keep your nipple in an erect position.
 This isn’t always permanent, and the nipples will usually retract once the piercing is removed.
 Additionally, the trauma of the piercing may create additional scar tissue that which may make the inversion worse.

 SURGERY TO CORRECT INVERTED NIPPLES

-If bling is not your thing and you want a more permanent option, then you may need to consider surgery.
-Depending on the degree of inversion the surgeon may cut around the milk ducts or they may need to cut through the milk ducts.
+If you are looking at a more permanent option, then you may consider cosmetic surgery.
+Depending on the degree of inversion your doctor may cut around the milk ducts or they may need to cut through the milk ducts.
 If the milk ducts are cut it will impact on your ability to breastfeed.